Ayahuasca: Interactions

+Society and culture

 Legal status

 Internationally, DMT is a Schedule I drug under the Convention on Psychotropic Substances.
 The Commentary on the Convention on Psychotropic Substances notes, however, that the plants containing it are not subject to international control:

+In Peru, ayahuasca is legal and formally protected as part of the country’s cultural heritage.
+When ratifying the 1971 Convention on Psychotropic Substances, Peru entered a reservation to exclude Ayahuasca and San Pedro from international control, citing their traditional ritual use by Amazonian peoples (United Nations Treaty Collection, 1971).
+This position was reinforced on 24 June 2008, when the Instituto Nacional de Cultura declared the traditional knowledge and ceremonial use of Ayahuasca by Indigenous communities as Patrimonio Cultural de la Nación (Cultural Heritage of the Nation).

 A fax from the Secretary of the International Narcotics Control Board (INCB) to the Netherlands Ministry of Public Health sent in 2001 goes on to state that "Consequently, preparations (e.g. decoctions) made of these plants, including ayahuasca, are not under international control and, therefore, not subject to any of the articles of the 1971 Convention."

 Despite the INCB's 2001 affirmation that ayahuasca is not subject to drug control by international convention, in its 2010 Annual Report the Board recommended that governments consider controlling (i.e. criminalizing) ayahuasca at the national level.
 This recommendation by the INCB has been criticized as an attempt by the Board to overstep its legitimate mandate and as establishing a reason for governments to violate the human rights (i.e., religious freedom) of ceremonial ayahuasca drinkers.